sciencefidelity/templates/react-barebones/README.md

-# Vite React Template
+# Vite React Barebones Template

-A full featured template for developing React apps with Vite.
-Includes config for Eslint, Prettier and Stylelint, and Jest with Testing Library.
+A barebones React template for those times when you want to experiment with react and don't want to waste time deleting boilerplate or adding dependencies.
+Includes a very opinionated config for Eslint, Prettier and Stylelint, and Jest with Testing Library.

 ### Commands